Intertextile Shanghai 2026

 TDS Inside of the drum dryer, the nonwoven temperature is monitored with 3 TDS infrared sensors.
 This ensures that the quality of the spunlace nonwoven is not affected by overheating.
 The used infrared measurement is based on heat radiation exchange between the spunlace nonwoven and the infrared sensor.
 The measuring range of the TDS sensor is 0 – 250°C.

-FS X The exhaust air humidity in the screen drum dryer is monitored by the FS X air humidity sensor and can be regulated in the production process via a exhaust flap control.
+FS X The exhaust air humidity in the screen drum dryer is monitored by the FS X air humidity sensor and can be regulated in the production process via an exhaust flap control.
 The absolute air humidity (water vapor) in the exhaust exit tube of the drum dryer is measured.
 The setting of the optimum air humidity value should be e.g. 90 g water/kg air under production conditions for textile dryers.

-RR For measuring the low residual moisture after the drum dryer and thus for controlling the fiber-dependent drying temperature, an RR sensor is used.
+RR For measuring the low residual moisture after the drum dryer and thus for controlling the fibre-dependent drying temperature, an RR sensor is used.
 It is used in applications of up to max.
 30 % residual moisture.
 This sensor is a tandem roller sensor which monitors the residual moisture measurement in the center of the nonwoven.
 The active principle is the contact measurement of very low residual moisture based on electrical conductivity.

 The defined contact pressure and perfect alignment to the nonwoven with the tandem roller sensor ensure the highest accuracy.
 Another advantage is the compensation of electrostatic charge at low residual moisture levels and for fabrics with synthetics.